openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 * **Proposed** on Day 1
 * **Communicated** from Day 2 to Day 13
 * **Accepted** on Day 14 *(depending on influx of feedback)*
-* **Deprecated/Removing/Removed** - from Day 15 onwards *(depending on resources and technology being removed).*
+* **Deprecated/Removing/Removed** - TODO: UPDATE TO MATCH NEW RECOMMENDATION: from Day 15 onwards *(depending on resources and technology being removed).*
   Consider when the next Named Release is cut; if it is very soon, you may wish to delay final removal until after the cut date.

-Consider choosing deprecation and removal dates that allow for a full release cycle for transition planning.
-For example, a deprecation proposal could be accepted while Maple is being finalized, then implement the removal some time after Maple is released so that the removal itself will land in Nutmeg.
-(Removal could even happen as soon as a named release's branches are cut, but this may interfere with fixes that need to be backported.)
-Any deployment following the named releases would then have a number of months to prepare before Nutmeg comes out.
+The removal date should default to 6 months of advance communication, including at least 1 month window of overlapping support between old and new features.

+Additionally, the ability to negotiate dates on the DEPR ticket is an explicit part of the process.
+This could include adjusting the default dates for a specific ticket, or negotiating extensions as-needed (e.g. difficulties that arise, or too many maintenance requests landing at the same time, etc.).
+It could also include providing a very short window for changes that don't require much warning.

+The 6 month window has the benefit of givig at least one named release (e.g. Redwood) worth of warning, because the named releases are currently on a 6 month window.

 This approach would be most appropriate for features that can be left in place for an extended period before removal and where a transition